 Whether your student chooses a dormitory on Florida State University campus or FSU off-campus housing, living with roommates can be very challenging.
 Especially in college where students have been used to being at home their whole lives.
 This is likely your Nole’s first time being put in this new situation, and as a parent, it's important to be as supportive as possible.
-Living with roommates is an important life skill, and this article will give you tips on how to help your FSU student adjust to this new challenge.
+While some may prefer the solace of living in a one-bedroom apartment near FSU, living with roommates can be an important life skill, and this article will give you tips on how to help your FSU student adjust to this new challenge.
 With the right preparation, you can help your student navigate apartment life with roomies, so the group can create a positive, happy living environment.

 The first step in navigating life with roommates is deciding who you are going to live with.
 This can be a huge decision for students and a great opportunity to meet new friends.
 While choosing people there are many factors to consider such as finding an apartment with the amenities and proximity to campus within everyone's budget.
 Students can meet potential roommates in many scenarios such as class, student organizations, or even Greek Life.
 It can be a great college experience to live with your friends with similar values.
 Do keep in mind, not all friends make the best roommates.
 Your student’s best friend might be a great choice for a mid-day study date or Friday night trip to College Town, but if that friend doesn’t have the same level of cleanliness or a similar sleep schedule rooming together may not be a good idea.